icook/yota/docs/Validators.rst

 data that is put into this list is fairly flexible, although a dictionary is recommended.
 If you are running a JSON based validation method the data must by serializable, otherwise it may be anything since it is merely passed into the rendering context of your templates.

-Note: If you wish to make use of Special Key Values as discussed below the return value must be a dictionary.
+.. note:: If you wish to make use of `Special Key Values`_ you will be required to use dictionaries to return errors.

 Validator Execution
 =====================

-With the regular form validation method `Form.validate_render` the values after validation are preserved completely and passed into the rendering context.
-In your `Node` template, the error can then be used for anything related to rendering and will contain everything that was returned by your validator.
+With the regular form validation method :meth:`Form.validate_render` the values after validation are preserved completely and passed into the rendering context.
+In your :class:`Node` template, the error can then be used for anything related to rendering and will contain everything that was returned by your validator.

 With either the piecewise JSON validation method or the regular JSON validation